Cruise Complaints Introduction

 Chair Hogs

-You see this everywhere, even in the most exclusive luxury hotels.
-People just love to hog sunbeds close to the pool.
 This is a perfectly acceptable thing to complain about as most cruise lines have very clear policies about this selfish practice.
 It is so annoying when people reserve prime seats around the pool, in the bar or in the theatre, even when they aren’t there, preventing other passengers from using them.

 Perhaps the worst offenders are the towel fairies who somehow manage to reserve sunbeds with towels carefully placed with a book or 2, to help make it look as if they have just popped in for a dip.